-Phil Togwell lives on the North-East coast of England with his family (one wife, three daughters, two dogs).
+Phil Togwell lives on the North-East coast of England with his family (one wife, three daughters, one foster-child, two dogs).
 Phil trained and worked in a wide range of Youth & Community settings before serving as 24-7 Prayer's UK director for 7 years.
-He now leads the Prayer Spaces in Schools teams and the Diocese of Durham's Prayer Project. @philtogwell
+He now leads the Prayer Spaces in Schools teams, he’s part of 24-7’s Lectio365 core team, and he teaches and coaches leaders on the Diocese of Durham’s Missional Leadership for Growth (MLG) programme.@philtogwell

 Tim Abbott leads CYO, a youth and schools ministry, which (among other things) runs Sanctum prayer spaces in the Colchester area.
 He is married, has two sons, and plays bass.
 Tim has organised three town-wide 24-7 prayer rooms, one in a shop.
 He likes starting new things. @tim_abbott